samjulien/blog/_posts/2018-06-14-using-m2m-authorization.markdown

 2. The authorization server validates the request, and, if successful, sends a response with an access token.
 3. The client can now use the access token to request the protected resource from the resource server.

 Since the client must always hold the client secret, this grant is only meant to be used in _trusted_ clients.
-In other words, clients that hold the _client secret_ must always be used in places where these is no risk of that secret being misused.
+In other words, clients that hold the _client secret_ must always be used in places where there is no risk of that secret being misused.
 For example, while it may be a good idea to use the client credentials grant in an internal daemon that sends reports across the web to a different part of your system, it cannot be used for a public tool that any external user can download from GitHub.

 ## Client Credentials Grant
 The client credentials grant is very simple to use.
 The following are HTTP requests: